limbernie/limbernie.github.io/_posts/2020-02-29-scavenger-htb-walkthrough.md

 Discovered open port 21/tcp on 10.10.10.155
 ```

 Hmm, interesting list of open ports.
-Let\'s do one better with `nmap` scanning the discovered ports to establish their services.
+Let's do one better with `nmap` scanning the discovered ports to establish their services.

 ```
 # nmap -n -v -Pn -p21,22,43,53,80 -A --reason -oN nmap.txt 10.10.10.155